serokell/universum/CONTRIBUTING.md

 ## :wave: Greetings Traveler!

-I'm really glad you're reading this, I really appreciate the effort you're taking.
+I'm glad you're reading this, I really appreciate the effort you're putting in.
 Thank you for your help in making this library awesome! :sparkles:

 ### How to contribute

 #### Report bugs or feature request
-If you found any bugs or have any proposals how to make this project better don't hesitate to create issues [here](https://github.com/serokell/universum/issues/new) in free format.
+If you have found any bugs or have proposals on how to make this project better, don't hesitate to create issues [here](https://github.com/serokell/universum/issues/new) in free format.

 #### Create a PR
-We love pull requests from everyone.
-But, please, don't create PR without corresponding issue.
+We love receiving pull requests from everyone.
+But, please, don't create a PR without a corresponding issue.
 It's always better to discuss your future work first.
-Even if such issue exist it's still better to express your willing to do this issue under comment section.
-Thus you will show that you're doing this issue and nobody else will accidentally do it in parallel with you.
-And you also can discuss the best way to implement this issue!
+Even if such an issue exist it's still better to express your willing to do that issue under comment section.
+Thus you will show that you're doing that issue, and nobody else will accidentally do it in parallel with you.
+Furthermore you also can discuss the best way to implement that issue!

 To get started with this you should first fork, then clone the repo: